 In the last article, we talked about the optimal triceps volume, if you haven’t checked it out yet definitely give it a read.

 2/3 of our arms are composed of the triceps.
-So, why would you not want to know everything you need to grow your triceps? 😉
+So, why would you not want to know everything for optimal triceps growth? 😉

-For that reason, we’re going more in-depth about the optimal biceps volume to eliminate all your current excuses and complaints like “my biceps do not grow”, “I am curling so much weight but I still have a small biceps..”.
+For that reason, we’re going more in-depth about the optimal biceps volume to eliminate all your current excuses and complaints such as “my biceps does not want to grow”, “I am curling so much weight but I still have a small biceps..”.

-If you still have questions like what volume actually is, how it affects muscle growth and what you should know about it, check out our complete guide about the optimal volume for hypertrophy.
+If you still have any question about volume, check out our complete guide about the optimal volume for hypertrophy.

-So, guys, let’s dive into the most famous and beloved muscle of all time.
+So, guys, let’s dive into one if not the most famous and beloved muscle.

 So, what is my point that I want to make here?

 Biceps training doesn’t really work like that.
-It is a relatively small muscle that of course can and should be trained heavy, but that’s relative.
+Since it is a relatively small muscle, training heavy and intense is only recommend up to a certain degree, but that’s relative anyway.

-Please throw your ego out of the door and only use weights that you can control.
+Please throw your ego out of the door and only use weights that you can control correctly.

 Thirdly, the biceps is a small muscle.
-You don’t need tons of isolation work to grow it.
-Most of the programmes include a lot of heavy back exercises like pull-ups or bent over rows.
-These already exercise your biceps quite heavily.
+You just don’t need tons of isolation work to grow it.

-If you belong to such persons, don’t worry.
+If that sounds like you, don’t worry.
 It’s good that you’re here now.